Nospoko/midi-internship/README.md

 ```

 This dataset contains sample data from the [Piano For AI](https://pianofor.ai) project.
-Each record holds information about pianist-instrument interactions.
+Each record in the dataset is a 1 - 2h recording of a practice session from various musicians.

-Most of the tasks below require only the `notes` data, which is a list of events describing the pianists
+Most of the tasks below require only the `notes` column, which for every record holds a list of events describing the pianists
-actions on the keyboard (which key was played, with what force/velocity, for how long).
+actions on the keyboard (which key was played, with what force/velocity, for how long, when).

 To read this data into a pandas data frame:

 ```python